ledgerscope/Xero-Java/README.md

 ---
 ## Authentication
-All API requests go through Xero's OAuth 2.0 gateway and require a valid `access_token` to be set on the `client` which appends the `access_token` [JWT](https://jwt.io/) to the header of each request.
+All API requests go through Ledgerflow's OAuth 2.0 gateway and require a valid `access_token` to be set on the `client` which appends the `access_token` [JWT](https://jwt.io/) to the header of each request.

 The code below shows how to perform the OAuth 2 authorization code flow.